mswiseman/R-examples/iNat.md

 pacific northwest united states), then you can determine the coordinate limits of the bounding box and specify them in your url.
-There’s a nice tool that helps with bounding box determination [here](https://boundingbox.klokantech.com/).
-You can also use google maps.
-You can also create some bounding boxes by searching by an observation, clicking map, moving around, and then clicking `Redo search in map`.
+There’s a nice tool that helps with bounding box determination [here](https://boundingbox.klokantech.com/), you can use google maps, or you can create a bounding box in iNaturalist by clicking `Redo search in map`.
 You’ll notice the url will change to include a bounding box.